joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/03/nyregion/delaney-hall-protests-photos.html

 **Trump Administration Turns to a New Rationale to Justify Old Tariffs**\
-`The administration has settled on a more legally and politically durable way to impose tariffs, but some say the focus on forced labor is merely a pretext for protectionism.`\
+`The administration has settled on a more legally and politically durable way to impose tariffs, but some say the focus on forced labor laws is merely a pretext for protectionism.`\
 https://www.nytimes.com/2026/06/03/business/economy/trump-tariffs-forced-labor.html

 **This Man Should Not Be in Charge of National Intelligence**\